 Pausing offers/landers from the stats

-However in Binom you can do this straight form your stats, as you would do when pausing a website in a traffic source:
+However, in Binom you can do this straight from your stats, as you would do when pausing a website in a traffic source:

 If you have ever run campaigns in CPA mode (not CPM/CPC) you know you need to report your conversions back to the traffic source in order to optimize your campaigns.